Define Your Endpoints

 Adding Endpoints Via Your CI/CD Workflow

 The Ortelius open-source project Command Line Integration (CLI) automates the creation of Endpoints.
 When a deployment is logged, the CLI is passed the Application Version, Environment, and Endpoints.
 The CLI will automatically create Endpoints and Environments if they do not already exist.
 If no Endpoint is provided to the CLI, the name of the Endpoint will default to the Environment name.
 At least one Environment name must be passed to the CLI.
-For more information, read the CI/CD and DeployHub.
+For more information, read the CI/CD and DeployHub Pro.

 Use the List View to Add or Delete Endpoints